kilroy-code/distributed-security/README.md

 #### Distributed-Security Basics

-**In distributed security, all the various kinds of keys are represented by a single string of characters called a tag.**  The distributed security operators work directly on tags and ordinary Javascript text strings, binary data or objects:
+**In distributed-security, all the various kinds of keys are represented by a single string of characters called a tag.**  The distributed-security operators work directly on tags and ordinary Javascript text strings, binary data or objects:

 ```
 encrypt(originalTextOrBinaryOrObject, tag) -> encryptedData